PingjunChen/pyslide/README.md

 ![pyslide-banner](./docs/wsi-thyroid-fs-slide.png)

-Please `star` this repo if you find [pyslide](https://github.com/PingjunChen/pyslide) to be helpful for your work.
+Please consider `star` this repo if you find [pyslide](https://github.com/PingjunChen/pyslide) to be helpful for your work.

 Installation
 ------------